evkx/evkx.github.io/content/models/leapmotor/c10/c10_69kwh_rwd/_index.md

 This model uses cameras, radar, LiDAR and ultrasonic sensors for its driver assist systems.
 Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), one [LiDAR sensors](../../../../technology/sensorsandcameras/lidar/), seven [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Security and Access Technologies

+The Leapmotor C10 69kWh RWD is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** The vehicle's keyless entry and start system enables seamless access, allowing you to unlock and start the car without needing to remove the key from your pocket or bag.
+- **Phone-as-Key Functionality:** With phone-as-key technology, you can use your smartphone as a digital key to unlock and start the vehicle, providing an additional layer of convenience and flexibility.

 {{<evkxdisplayaddarticle />}}